dil-dgulyban/ai-assisted-coding-training/prompt-library/3-implmentation-plan-generation.md

    - Ensure the prompt is self-contained and ready to use by an AI agent
    - Use @planning-guide.md
 4. Post the Prompt to the Ticket
-   - Ask if the user wants to do this step.
-Execute only if stated so.
    - Post the generated prompt as a comment on the related issue or ticket.
 Consider using MCP.
 It must be added to the ticket or issue
    - Prefix the comment with a line including: `**[AI generated] [Implementation prompt]**` to indicate the source.